College Factual by our College Data Analytics Team

 1

 Out of the 5 schools in the Schools for a Doctorate Highly Focused on Materials Processing and Manufacturing Major in the New England Region that were part of this year’s ranking, Massachusetts Institute of Technology landed the #1 spot on the list.
-MIT is a private not-for-profit institution located in Cambridge, Massachusetts.
-The school has a fairly large population, and it awarded 27 doctorate’s degrees in 2020-2021.
+This fairly large school is located in Cambridge, Massachusetts, and it awarded 41 doctorate’s materials processing and manufacturing degrees in 2021-2022.

 Full Massachusetts Institute of Technology General Materials Engineering Report